 The Honolulu Reservoir, which was previously fed from Avondale Reservoir is now being supplied from the Lower Thukela Balancing Reservoir.
-The Honolulu Reservoir supplies the areas of Etete and Groutville and can provide a supplementary feed to the Mvoti Balancing Reservoirs (Table 12.29) Mvoti Balancing receives water from the Mvoti River, via the Mvoti WTP which is operated by iLembe DM.
+The Honolulu Reservoir supplies the areas of Etete and Groutville and can provide a supplementary feed to the Mvoti Balancing Reservoirs (Table 12.29).
 The Lower Thukela Bulk Water Supply Scheme (BWSS), which was commissioned in September 2017, augments supply to Mvoti Balancing Reservoir.